-As understood, this cmdlet is for exporting all mailboxes to PST file.
-Just like in single mailbox migration method, you can migrate mailboxes with additional parameters using respective cmdlets.
+As understood, this cmdlet is for exporting all mailboxes to PST files.
+Just like in a single mailbox migration method, you can migrate mailboxes with additional parameters using respective cmdlets.

-The manual method seems easy but in actual, it has some minus points as well.
+The manual method seems easy, but in actuality, it has some minus points as well.

 So, it is hard to rely singly on this PowerShell method to export Exchange backup files to PST.

 If you face any issues mentioned above and fail to export Exchange mailboxes to PST, do not worry.
 There is a complete solution for Exchange data backup and recovery – EDB to PST Converter tool.
 Some plus points of the tool are:

 The use of PowerShell commands to export and backup mailbox data to Outlook PST file has many pros and cons.
 For avoiding the issues related to this cmdlets method, an efficient and simple Exchange Recovery tool is available.
 It supports all Exchange versions.